-The JCBE has approved the following procedures for assessing the progress of JCPS students.
+The Jefferson County Board of Education (JCBE) has approved the following procedures for assessing the progress of Jefferson County Public Schools (JCPS) students.
 The philosophy of continuous progress is the direction for middle schools.
 This means students are allowed to move through the curriculum with instructional design and placement being adjusted as needed.
 Progress is documented by teachers, and progression is determined by the students' application of skills, concepts, and understandings listed in the Kentucky Academic Standards (KAS)/Program of Studies.
 Evidence of student learning progression is maintained for each student.